jrclogic/SMCDEL/README.md

 Complete literate Haskell documentation is in SMCDEL.pdf.

-See also: Johan van Benthem, Jan van Eijck, Malvin Gattinger, and Kaile Su: Symbolic model checking for dynamic epistemic logic.
+See also: Johan van Benthem, Jan van Eijck, Malvin Gattinger, and Kaile Su: Symbolic Model Checking for Dynamic Epistemic Logic.
 In: Proceedings of The Fifth International Conference on Logic, Rationality and Interaction (LORI-V), 2015.

 ## Basic usage